-The LRB Website contains advertisements and promotional links to web sites operated by third parties.
+The LRB Website and App contains advertisements and promotional links to web sites operated by third parties.
 While we would never knowingly link to a site which we believed to be trading in bad faith, the LRB is not responsible for the content of these web sites and we take no responsibility for the content, privacy practices, goods or services offered by these sites.
-Specific provisions in the LRB Website’s terms and conditions of use apply to the content of all advertisements and access to all promotional linked web sites.
+Specific provisions in the LRB Website and App’s terms and conditions of use apply to the content of all advertisements and access to all promotional linked web sites.

-Articles on the LRB Website sometimes contain links to third party web sites.
+Articles on the LRB Website and App sometimes contain links to third party web sites.
 These links, provided by contributors to the LRB, are provided on a contextual basis and are relevant to the essays in which they appear.
 The London Review of Books is not responsible for the content, business practices or privacy practices of such web sites.
-Specific provisions in the LRB Website’s terms and conditions of use apply to use of these links.
+Specific provisions in the LRB Website and App’s terms and conditions of use apply to use of these links.

 The LRB Website uses SSL (secure socket layer) encryption for all financial transactions (e.g. subscribing to the LRB using our online service, purchases from the London Review Bookshop).
 All data we collect about users of the LRB Website is similarly protected.